transition-zero/tz-client/docs/index.md

 ## Results Viewer

-For non-programmatic users, our [Results Viewer](https://feo.transitionzero.org/) tool allows access to data for published scenarios, downloadable as CSV.
+For non-programmatic users, our [Results Viewer](https://feo.transitionzero.org/) tool allows access to data for published scenarios, downloadable as Excel.

 ## Licensing